Darkphibre/RepData_PeerAssessment1/PA1_template.md

 With projected NAs, the mean number of daily steps was **10766.189** (a difference of **0**), and the daily median was **10765** (a difference of **1.189**).

 ## Are there differences in activity patterns between weekdays and weekends?
+Yes, the weekday ramps up more quickly, and the weekend has higher activity in the evenings:

 ```r
 data.weekdaysummary = data.filled %>%